patilarunvinit/factwise_test/README.md

 4.For list team users i have used both apps models.
 1st i have retrieved a user ids from team database and then retrieved user data for all ids.

+5.In second part of project we have to store list of user in one place for that i have used ListTextField() list function from django_mysql.models.